KDAB/cxx-qt/book/src/qobject/rustobj_struct.md

 ## Invokables

 To define a method which is exposed to QML and C++, add a method on the `RustObj` struct and add the attribute `#[invokable]`.
 The parameters and return type are then matched to the Qt side.
+Also CXX-Qt automatically adds wrapper code around your invokable to automatically perform any conversion between the [C++ and Rust types](../concepts/types.md).

 Note to access properties on the C++ object use [Cpp Object](./cpp_object.md).